m10rten/react-tailwind-loaders/.github/README.md

 }
 ```

-## SkeletenLoader
+## SkeletonLoader

-The `SkeletenLoader` component is a React component that provides a customizable skeleton loader for various types of content, including images, text, cards, videos, and avatars.
+The `SkeletonCard` component is a React component that provides a customizable skeleton loader for various types of content, including images, text, cards, videos, and avatars.
 It has two customizable props that allow you to specify the type of content and the CSS class name for styling.

 ### Props

-The following props are available for configuring the `SkeletenLoader` component:
+The following props are available for configuring the `SkeletonCard` component:

 <!-- prettier-ignore -->
 | Prop Name | Type | Default Value  | Description |